 The following are some of the factors which are involved in the development of trigger point pain in muscle:

-- Poor saddle or bridle fit in the horse
+Poor saddle or bridle fit in the horse or poor harness fit in the dog

 How do we treat myofascial trigger points?